ChunLiuNY/beer-consumption-cancer-correlation/README.md

 # Beer Consumption vs. Cancer Correlation
-Does beer consumption affect your chance of getting cancer?
+Does beer consumption affect cancer incidence rate?

 ## Project Description
-Cancer is a disease of genetic mutation and also that environment can play a huge role, e.g. food consumption, life habits, etc. In this project, I would like to understand if there is a correlation between beer consumption and chance of getting cancer.
+Cancer is a disease of genetic mutation and also that environment can play a huge role, e.g. food consumption, life habits, etc. In this project, I would like to understand if there is a correlation between beer consumption and cancer incidence rate.
 Will a person who drinks beer more than average have a higher chance of getting cancer?
 I will analyze global cancer data by country compared with beer consumption to see if we can find correlation that might support the claim.

 ## Data Description
 1. The CI5 database from the World Health Organization contains incidence rates from 443 cancer registries in 65 countries for cancers diagnosed from 2008 to 2012, for all cancers and 28 major types.
 There is one with population metrics, and one for the cancer cases reported.
 Population data includes columns for Registry (reporting location), Year, Sex, Total population, and remaining columns are the breakdowns by age range (every 5 years).
 The Case files include columns to indicate the Registry, Year, Sex, Cancer type code, and the same 5 year age range counts.